-The IfA plays a very active role in trying to ensure the protection of archaeological services, lobbying all UK governments to maintain the requirement for these services in their current and future legislation and policy.
+CIfA plays a very active role in trying to ensure the protection of archaeological services, lobbying all UK governments to maintain the requirement for these services in their current and future legislation and policy.
 It has also made the case directly to local authorities, describing some of the exciting new knowledge from developer-funded archaeology, and emphasising that this has only happened because planning authorities have had access to professional archaeological advice.

 We also get involved at a local level, and would encourage you as Council Tax payers to make your own representations to ensure these services are protected.

 As a starting point The Archaeology Forum's briefing document Why Local Government needs Archaeological Advisors provides useful guidance on the importance of archaeological services.

 We have also found the following paragraphs have proved useful in our own advocacy to prevent severe cuts to local services.

 First, authorities must retain an adequate level of expertise to be able to comply with planning requirement.
 The NPPF is quite clear that archaeological knowledge and understanding are necessary to ensure informed planning decisions are made about the protection of designated and undesignated heritage assets (NPPF paras 126-141, 156, 157, 169, 170).
 Vitally this includes maintaining an up-to-date Historic Environment Record.

 'Secondly, where the public benefits of a particular development proposal result in the justifiable loss of sites and monuments, there is likely to be a strong case for the planning authority to require the applicant to commission a programme of investigation, excavation, analysis and publication of the results, including opportunities for voluntary sector and community participation (NPPF paras 17, 133, 141).
 [Your authority has an excellent track record of securing such outcomes].
 This is normally secured by planning conditions or obligations: without professional historic environment advice to planners this responsibility cannot be adequately discharged and important elements of your area's heritage will be lost without record.